awslabs/amazon-s3-find-and-forget/CONTRIBUTING.md

 Documentation contributions can be made by cloning the repository, making changes to the Markdown files and then [issuing a Pull Request](#contributing-via-pull-requests).
 Small changes can be made by using the Github visual editor too.

-For contributions that affect the code, please consult the [Local development guide](docs/LOCAL_DEVELOPMENT.md) for instructions on how to setup a local environment and run the tests.
-After issuing a [Pull Request](#contributing-via-pull-requests) a test suite will run to make sure all the unit and acceptance tests pass.
+For contributions to the architecture or code, please read the [Local development guide](docs/LOCAL_DEVELOPMENT.md) for instructions on how to setup a local environment and run the tests.
+After issuing a [Pull Request](#contributing-via-pull-requests) an automated test suite will run and be reported on the Pull Request page.
 Make sure all the tests pass to facilitate and speed up code reviews.
 New features should include unit tests and acceptance tests when appropriate.

 If you need guidance or help, please let us know in the relevant Github issue.